Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 For the avoidance of doubt, a Contractor may not use a single instance of the Software, or the same credentials or license, to provide services to multiple clients unless each such client is itself a separately licensed customer of Licensor under its own agreement.

+**No License Sharing or Transfer.**
 No sublicensing rights are granted unless explicitly permitted in a separate SOW.
+Licensee may not share, loan, rent, lease, or otherwise make the Software available to any third party (including but not limited to: clients, partners, vendors, or other entities) unless such third party has its own valid commercial license.
+Each legal entity that uses the Software must have its own license.
+Sharing a single license across multiple entities, even if related, is prohibited and constitutes a Material Breach.

 **Open-Source Use Unaffected.**